Mokshither/Will-You-Be-Rich/README.md

 # Wheel of Fortune Game

-Welcome to the Colorful Wheel of Fortune Game!
+Welcome to Will You Be Rich?
 Test your luck and see if you can become rich by guessing the correct number on the wheel.

 ## Getting Started

-To play the game, simply visit the [Wheel of Fortune Game](https://yourusername.github.io/repositoryname) hosted on GitHub Pages.
+To play the game, simply visit the [Will You Be Rich?](https://yourusername.github.io/repositoryname) hosted on GitHub Pages.

 ## Gameplay